-Presently the Company is providing 1 Dauphin helicopter each to State Governments in the North East namely, Mizoram, Tripura, Sikkim and 1 Dauphin N3 helicopter to State Government of Meghalaya.
+Presently the Company is providing 1 Dauphin helicopter each to State Governments in the North East namely, Mizoram and Tripura.
 The Company is providing 1 Bell 206L4/407 helicopter to Sikkim.
-The Company is providing 5 Dauphin N/N3 helicopters to Administration of Andaman & Nicobar Islands and 03 Dauphin N/N3 helicopters to Lakshadweep Administration.
-The Company is also providing 1 Dauphin N helicopter to State Government of Kerala.
+The Company is providing Dauphin N/N3 helicopters 5 to Administration of Andaman & Nicobar Islands and 03 Dauphin N/N3 helicopters to Lakshadweep Administration.
+The Company also provided 1 Dauphin N3 helicopter to State Government of Kerala during 2020-21.

-The Company has provided 2 Bell 206 L4 and 1 Bell 407 helicopter to Government of J&K. The Company is also providing

-1 AS350 B3 and 1 MI-172 helicopter to Union Territory of Ladakh.
-One MI-172 helicopter is deployed with Government of Himachal Pradesh.
+The Company has provided 1 Bell 206 L4 and 1 Bell 407 helicopter to Government of J&K. The Company is also providing 1 AS350 B3 and 1 MI-172 helicopter to Union Territory of Ladakh.
+One MI-172 helicopter was deployed with Government of Himachal Pradesh till 31.10.2020.
 The Company has provided to State Government of Maharashtra 1 Dhruv helicopter taken on lease from HAL.
 The Company is providing 1 Dauphin N/N3 helicopter to Union Territory of Daman & Diu.
-The Company has kept 1 Dauphin N helicopter at Guwahati for charter business.
+One Dauphin N helicopter has been deployed for CRPF at Jagdalpur.